5 Red flags that your web design company know nothing about SEO

 c.
 Huge pictures and hardly any text with video players and one link to a contact page.

 d.
-I make very good homepage with many links and many pictures.
+I make a very good homepage with many links and many pictures.

 …EJECT… EJECT!!!
-Splash pages and intros at the root of your website is one of the worst decisions for your poor website content.
-Search engines look to your first page for the majority of indexable information, so guess what..if there is nothing there, nothing will get indexed!
-Search engines dont record data such as images, cookies or built in apps, so you are starving the process of any quality data.
-You need quality content and keywords in the homepage to hav any hope of good rankings.
+Splash pages and intros at the root of your website are some of the worst decisions for your poor website content.
+Search engines look to your first page for the majority of indexable information, so guess what. if there is nothing there, nothing will get indexed!
+Search engines don’t record data such as images, cookies or built-in apps, so you are starving the process of any quality data.
+You need quality content and keywords on the homepage to have any hope of good rankings.

 3. Put them to the test.

 So now you understand the minefield that is a web design and SEO, so you have hit the web and studies some more.
 You decide to ask a question that may surprise your web designer.
 “What’s the difference between a 301 redirect and a 302 redirect?”